AlanHakalaDev/LilyPadPublic/deliverable-two.md

   User must have an account registered to create a playlist

   #### 4: Main Flow
-  1: The user opens the website\n
+  1: The user opens the website<br />
-  2: The user creates an account\n
+  2: The user creates an account<br />
   3: The user will then be able to create a playlist

   #### 5: Alternative Flow
-  1: The user opens the website\n
+  1: The user opens the website<br />
-  2: The user is already registered so they log in\n
+  2: The user is already registered so they log in<br />
   3: The user then can create a new playlist

   #### 6: Post-conditions